TeamHypersomnia/PressKit/README.md

 **Feel free to copy and reword these however you wish.**

+Note these are taken directly from GitHub and Steam pages.

 ## Short teaser v1

 *Challenge your friend to an intense duel, or gather two clans to fight a spectacular war.
 Reawaken your competitive spirit in this relentless top-down shooter.
 Comes with an in-game map Editor!
 Forever free and open-source.*